chrisclark/blog/content/recommendation-engine-for-trending-products-in-python.md

 ## The Britney Spears Effect.

-Let's say you're reading about this weekend's upcoming NFL games.
+Let's say you're reading about this weekend's upcoming NFL game.
-Underneath that article are a bunch of additional, recommended algorithms.
-In the early 2000s, it turned out just about everyone wanted to read about Britney Spears.
-Ev. ery. one.
+Underneath that article are a bunch of additional articles, recommended for you by an algorithm.
+In the early 2000s, it turned out just about *everyone* wanted to read about Britney Spears, whether they would admit it or not.

-So you get to the bottom of your NFL game preview and it says "You might also like:" and then shows you an article about Britney and K-fed.
+So you get to the bottom of your Super Bowl game preview and it says "You might also like:" and then shows you an article about Britney and K-fed.
 You feel kind of insulted by the algorithm.
 Yahoo! thinks I want to read about Britney Spears??